simonthum/git-sync/README.md

 Just call `git-sync` inside your average joe's repository (not in the middle of a rebase, git-am, merge or whatever, not detached, no untracked files) and everything will likely just work.
-If you don't push in an intertwined manner, `git-sync` is virtually guaranteed to work.
+Else, a clear error message should appear.
+If you don't sync in an intertwined manner (from multiple repositories/machines), `git-sync` is virtually guaranteed to work.

 ## How does it work?